.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 What's the best route by car?

 Villa San Giovanni, the mainland Calabrian town where you board the ferry for Messsina, is only about six hours from Rome if you take the Autostrada (Route A1 from Rome to Naples, then Route A3 to Villa San Giovanni).
 The A20 from Messina to Palermo, or the A18 from Messina to Catania, will take you to these cities.
-Since neither road is yet complete, you may have to follow a few detours, though you aren't likely to lose your way.

 What's the best way to travel within Sicily?

 That depends on where you're going, what you plan on doing, and how much time you have.
 You may wish to make use of trains or buses for some trips and a rental car for others.
+We discuss this in the question (above) about travel by ship, train and bus.

 For local (city) buses, you'll have to purchase a fare ticket which must be stamped in a machine when you board.
-Newsagents, tobacco vendors, and even some bars, sell these tickets for around €1.00 each, and they're valid for 60-90 minutes from the time they're stamped.
-Boarding a local bus without a ticket could earn you an immediate $30.00 fine, and some ticket inspectors, especially in Palermo, are not distinguished for their tact or diplomacy.
-(They get a commission for each fine collected.)
+Newsagents, tobacco vendors, and even some bars, sell these tickets for around €1.20 each, and they're valid for 60-90 minutes from the time they're stamped.
+Boarding a local bus without a ticket could earn you an immediate €50.00 fine, and some ticket inspectors, especially in Palermo, are not distinguished for their tact or diplomacy.
+(They get a bonus commission for each fine collected.)

 How's the taxi service in town?